Alienrazor/WhatsApp-Crash/README.md

 # WhatsApp-Crash
-# Crash Whatsapp by  sending Only One Text.
+# Crash Whatsapp with Termux.

-       Note :
-       Tool is Made of Educational Purposes only.
+Note : Tool is Made of Educational Purposes only.
 Please try not to harm anyone device its For Fun Purpose Not For Revenge

 ```
 apt update && apt upgrade -y